prateekt/ezplotly/README.md

 # EasyPlotly For Python Notebooks
-An easy wrapper for making plotly plots in python notebooks
+An easy wrapper for making plotly plots in python jupyter notebooks

+Plotly syntax can be challenging to write.
+To make things simpler (and more matlab or matplotlib-like), we introduce EasyPlotly -- a wrapper on plotly that makes it easier to write.
+Perfect for a python Jupyter notebook environment!

+Example syntax:

 ```python
 import EasyPlotly as EP